Phobia of Open Spaces Pills & Medicines

-Many different types of medications are used in the treatment of phobias like performance anxiety, including traditional anti-anxiety drugs such as benzodiazepines, and newer options like antidepressants and beta-blockers.
+Many different types of medications are used in the treatment of phobias like phobia of open spaces, including traditional anti-anxiety drugs such as benzodiazepines, and newer options like antidepressants and beta-blockers.

 Drugs can seem very effective in the short term, but they are not a cure.
 Anxiety medication can provide temporary relief, but it doesn’t treat the underlying cause of the disorder.
-Once you stop taking the drug, usually all the symptoms of performance anxiety return in full force.
+Once you stop taking the drug, usually all the symptoms of phobia of open spaces return in full force.

 You need to be aware of the risks of anxiety medication, too: